TinyDutchess/subnet/README.md

 # subnet

 The benefits of subnetting an existing network vary with each deployment scenario.
 In the address allocation architecture of the Internet using CIDR and in large organizations, it is necessary to allocate address space efficiently.
 Subnetting may also enhance routing efficiency, or have advantages in network management when subnetworks are administratively controlled by different entities in a larger organization.
 Subnets may be arranged logically in a hierarchical architecture, partitioning an organization's network address space into a tree-like routing structure.

+This logical addressing structure permits the selective routing of IP packets across multiple networks via special gateway computers, called routers, to a destination host if the network prefixes of origination and destination hosts differ, or sent directly to a target host on the local network if they are the same.
+Routers constitute logical or physical borders between the subnets, and manage traffic between them.
+Each subnet is served by a designated default router, but may consist internally of multiple physical Ethernet segments interconnected by network switches or network bridges.